 ASSEMBLE ALL NECESSARY TOOLS FOR CHAIR CANING

-Most of the tools you’ll need to use weaving your cane seats are minimal and you probably already have several of them laying around the house or in your tool box or garage.
+Most of the tools you’ll need to weave your cane seats are minimal and you probably already have several of them laying around the house, in your toolbox, or in the garage.
 Refer back to the list above before you begin to weave.

 STEP #1 – LAYING THE VERTICAL CANE STRANDS